France

 26.3 %The Controller-Ge…

-i04/2023/ Contrôleure générale des lieux de privation de liberté (CGLPL)Death penalty is abolished
+i04/2023/ Contrôleure générale des lieux de privation de liberté (CGLPL)The death penalty is abolished

 yes, since 1981The last executio…